Two thirds also believe employers don’t care about their long-term health and wellbeing at work.

 Wrist Discomfort – Typing at a keyboard for hours at a time can cause pain and discomfort to your wrists.
 Investing in a wrist support helps to ensure your wrists stay in a neutral posture between typing and using a mouse, by resting the palm of your hand on them.
 Make sure to check the material type to avoid hard contact with the desk, and consider fabric for a softer rest.

 As part of its campaign to get workers ready for a healthier workplace, Fellowes aims to help workers thrive thanks to over 100 years of experience helping businesses work better.
 Fellowes believe that adopting good posture, sitting comfortably and being active at work not only makes employees feel better, but it helps them work better and stay healthier for longer.
-As workspace wellbeing experts, Fellowes help workers to be healthy, active, productive – and the very best they can be.
+As workspace wellbeing experts, Fellowes help workers to be healthy, active, productive – and the very best they can be and avoid aches and pains.

 Find out more at www.fellowes.com